primait/event_sourcing.rs/README.md

 #### Aggregate

-To initiate the implementation of CQRS/Event sourcing in your codebase, the initial building block to create is an `Aggregate`.
+To start implementing of CQRS/Event sourcing in your codebase, first you need to create an `Aggregate`.

-> In the context of event sourcing, an aggregate is a fundamental concept that represents a cluster of domain objects and their state changes.
+In the context of event sourcing, an aggregate is a fundamental concept that represents a cluster of domain objects and their state changes.
 It is one of the key building blocks used to model and manage data in an event-sourced system.

-> An aggregate, therefore, is responsible for processing incoming commands and generating corresponding events that reflect the changes to its state.
+An aggregate, therefore, is responsible for processing incoming commands and generating corresponding events that reflect the changes to its state.
 It encapsulates domain logic and rules related to specific operations on the data it manages.
 Aggregates provide a clear boundary for consistency and concurrency control within the event-sourced system.